-Entry into the programme requires you to have a bachelor degree, or equivalent, or be accepted as having equivalent status to a university graduate on the basis of equivalent relevant professional experience.
-You will also need to have a background adequate for the 200-level (second year of an undergraduate degree) courses you wish to study.
-If you do not have the necessary background for the 200-level courses then pre-requisite courses are available in the Certificate in Science and Technology.
+Entry into the programme requires you to have a relevant bachelor degree, or equivalent, or be accepted as having equivalent status to a university graduate on the basis of equivalent relevant professional experience.
+You will also need to have a background adequate for the courses you wish to study.
+If you do not have the necessary background for the courses then prerequisite courses are available in the Certificate in Science and Technology.
 Passes in suitable courses from other universities will be accepted instead of the prescribed Massey University courses.

 For general entry requirements see Massey University entry requirements.

 You will follow a flexible course of study totalling at least 60 credits (four courses) which will consist of courses at 200-, 300- and 700-level.
 At least 45 credits must be at 300-level or above.